sonic-net/SONiC/doc/aaa/TACACS+ Design.md

            +---------+                      +----------------+
 ```

+ - [tacplus-auth](#tacplus-auth) is another open source project for TACACS+ authorization, not use this solution because following limitation:
+   - Using symbol link for command authorization, need create new symbol link in local and update remote server to support new command.
+   - Using rbash to restrict user can only access symbol linked commands, which also disable some useful bash feature.

 ## 4.3 Accounting Implementation
  - [Auditd](#auditd) will enable on SONiC to provide syscall event for accounting.
  - [audisp-tacplus](#audisp-tacplus) is a Auditd plugin that support TACACS+ Acounting (user command).
- - Pam_tacplus will provide session accounting, for more detail please check [TACACS+ Authentication](#TACPLUS-Authentication)
+ - Pam_tacplus will provide session accounting, please check [TACACS+ Authentication](#TACPLUS-Authentication)

 The following figure show how audisp-tacplus work with TACACS+ server.
 ```